pmem/pmdk/doc/libpmemobj/pobj_list_head.3.md

 The macro **POBJ_LIST_INSERT_NEW_TAIL**() atomically allocates a new object of size *size* and inserts it at the tail of the list referenced by *head*.
-The newly allocated object is also added to the internal object container associated with with a type number which is retrieved from the typed *OID* of the first element on list.
+The newly allocated object is also added to the internal object container associated with a type number which is retrieved from the typed *OID* of the first element on list.

 The macro **POBJ_LIST_INSERT_NEW_AFTER**() atomically allocates a new